JazzTap/jazztap.github.io/_posts/2022-6-29-tracklist.md

 <div class="float" markdown="1">

-perhaps there was
+as I said

-no other way,
+there was

-no way to save them all
+no other way

 </div>
 </div>